-Cleanet.org’s seventh principle on energy discusses the economic consequences of energy choices.How are nonprofits using solar energy for social good?
+Cleanet.org’s seventh principle on energy discusses the economic consequences of energy choices.How does solar energy impact social good?

-Nonprofit Quarterly discusses the benefits of installing solar panels and selling the energy.What are the public benefits of renewable energy?
+The Office of Energy Efficiency and Renewable Energy discusses the environmental and public health benefits of increasing solar energy usage in the U.S.What are the public benefits of renewable energy?

 In this article, the Union of Concerned Scientists takes a look at the benefits of renewable energy.

-This Carnegie Melon University study takes an in-depth look at all forms of energy.How much solar energy is being used in the U.S.?
+This Carnegie Melon University study takes an in-depth look at the practicality of solar energy.How much solar energy is being used in the U.S.?

-The Institute for Energy Research takes a look at energy usage statistics in the United States.How does solar energy work and why is it good for the environment and society?
+The National Renewable Energy Laboratory takes a look at energy usage statistics in the United States.How does solar energy work and why is it good for the environment and society?

 The Natural Resources Defense Council argues for the advantages of solar energy.